They handed down the Budget. Here’s your share of the $786.6 billion bill.

 Scrap the nuisance taxes

-Customs duties and tariffs.
-The luxury car tax.
-The wine equalisation tax.
-All gone, to $0.
-They raise little, quietly push up prices, and cost a fortune to collect.
+Customs and tariffs, the luxury car tax and the wine tax all go to $0.
+They raise little and cost a fortune to collect.

 Make the miners pay their share

-A 2% federal mineral resources levy.
-A $1/GJ LNG export levy.
-We dig it up and ship it out once.
-The country that owns the ground should get paid for it.
+A 2% mineral resources levy and a $1/GJ LNG export levy.
+We ship the resources out once; the country should be paid for them.

 An NDIS that lasts